tc39/proposal-ses/README.md

      When performed using the proto-SES realm's `Date` and `Math`, the expressions `new Date()`, `Date.now()`, and `Math.random()` all throw a `TypeError`.
 (Would another error be more appropriate?)
+     (Zarutian:
+        Make Date.now === undefined, Math.random === undefined and
+        make new Date() return always an Date object with the iso8601 0000-01-01-00:00:00:000Z as the calander date? )

   1. Add to all realms including the shared proto-SES realm a new builtin function `Reflect.confine(src, endowments)`, which